w3c/smufl/markdown/specification/font-metadata-locations.md

 --------------------------------

-SMuFL-compliant applications running on desktop operating systems such as Windows, OS X, or Linux need to be able to determine whether a given font installed on the system is itself SMuFL-compliant.
+SMuFL-compliant applications running on desktop operating systems such as Windows, macOS, or Linux need to be able to determine whether a given font installed on the system is itself SMuFL-compliant.

 There is no simple way to encode this information in the font